 Best Hotels Near Disneyland

-When there’s not an event in Anaheim, there’s a surplus of hotel rooms, and prices fall.
 We have consistently seen this play out year after year for almost the last decade.
-(The worst was back when runDisney races coincided with conventions!)
+The worst is when major Disney events coincide with conventions!
+The big upcoming one this year is the D23 Expo, which returns to Anaheim from August 14 through 16, 2026.
+Expect that full week to see elevated room rates and hotel occupancy, meaning decreased availability.
 This happens so consistently that it’s not as much a prediction as it is an inevitability.
 If you don’t believe us, hedge your bets by reserving something that’s refundable to see if prices fall later.

 With that out of the way, we will start off with our favorite hotels near Disneyland in a variety of categories, and then discuss the reasons to stay on-site versus the big advantage of staying off-site…

-10 Best Hotels Near Disneyland
+Top 10 Hotels Near Disneyland

 We’ve stayed at every on-site Disneyland hotel and most of the Good Neighbor Disneyland hotels and other off-site hotels within walking distance of the Disneyland Esplanade.
 Thus far, we’ve reviewed over 50 of these.
 One thing we really want to stress is that not all hotels near Disneyland are equal.